IBM/esindex-operator/README.md

 ## Use

 Sample yaml files are provided under config/samples.
-To create an index, you must have an elasticsearch service instance and a binding instance exsit.
-Run the following commands to create them.
+To create an index, you must already have an elasticsearch service instance and a source of elasticsearch access credential.
+The operator supports three options to specify the source of elasticsearch access credentials:

+ - Binding.ibmcloud.ibm.com
+ - Secret
+ - ConfigMap

+User may choose to use anyone of these options.  `esindex.yaml`, `esindex_secret.yaml` and `esindex_configmap.yaml` contain examples for each of them, respectively.
+The following commands assume the use of Binding.ibmcloud.ibm.com as the source.

-Create an elasticserch service instance:
+1. Create an elasticserch service instance:

 ```
 kubectl apply -f config/samples/elasticsearch.yaml
 ```

-Create a binding instance:
+2. Create a binding instance:

 ```
 kubectl apply -f config/samples/elasticsearch_binding.yaml
 ```

-Create an index on the elasticsearch
+3. Create an index on the elasticsearch:

 ```
 kubectl apply -f config/samples/esindex.yaml